 Conveyancing answers all these questions; the process pulls together the transfer of the legal title of the property from one person to another, the granting of a mortgage on the property and conveyancing typically involves two major landmarks in the purchase process; the exchange of contracts where the equitable title passes, and ‘completion’, when the legal title passes from seller to buyer.

-Ideally the conveyancer will the Conveynacing Quality Scheme (CQS) accreditation.
+- Ideally the conveyancer will have the Conveyancing Quality Scheme (CQS) accreditation.

-Do they have the experience to undertake my sale or purchase?
-Many solicitors will undertake work but aren’t really conveyancing specialists.
-Many Conveyancers are not fully qualified solicitors.
+- Check they have the experience to undertake a sale or purchase – many solicitors will undertake work but aren’t really conveyancing specialists, whilst many conveyancers are not fully qualified solicitors.

-Are the Company or Firm conveniently situated or located?
-If that isn’t an issue, are you happy to communicate with your solicitor via telephone, email or letter?
+- Check the conveyancer is conveniently located – if that isn’t an issue, are you happy to communicate with your solicitor via telephone, email or letter?

 - Always shop around to find the solicitors that can offer you the expertise, experience and commitment that you need to support you throughout the process, with all fees and costs highlighted and outlined so that you receive a specialist, friendly and efficient service at all times.